Browser Cookies

 • Ice Fees: Included in the program registration fee

-• Competition Fees: Each event has a fee listed by Skate Canada.
+• Competition Fees: Skate Canada has a fee for each event (Programs, Elements, Improv, Team, etc.).
 Additionally, there is a coaching fee for the time spent with the skater at the event, which varies per coach.
 This fee can include charges for time, mileage, hotels, meals, etc., depending on what the coach charges for.

-Join us and take the first step toward your podium dreams! ⛸️✨
+Join us and take the first step toward your skating dreams! ⛸️✨

 • Sharpening: Getting figure skates sharpened at a local figure skate-specific sharpener is recommended.
 Most retail sharpeners are not trained in the specifics of figure skate blades.
 Please discuss with your club coach for further details.
-The prices at the local sharpener recommended by club coaches are $15 for most blades and $18 for stainless steel blades.
+The prices at the local sharpener recommended by club coaches are $15.

 • When to Sharpen Skates: It is recommended to get skates sharpened approximately every 15-20 hours of skating.